 A Water Hygiene Management Group has been convened to oversee operational legionella matters.
 This group is chaired by Campus Infrastructure with representatives from Campus Services, Sports and the Science and Engineering and Design Technical Directorates.
 An external Appointed Water Engineer has been appointed to support the management of water hygiene risks in university premises.
-The Terms of Reference for the WMG can be read here.
+Read the Terms of Reference for the WMG.

 Deans, Heads of Department and Directors will:

-Ensure that any control measures that they are responsible for implementing (for example, flushing through of certain local outlets) are carried out in accordance with the directions of the legionella management plan.
+ensure that any control measures they are responsible for implementing (for example, flushing through of certain local outlets) are carried out in accordance with the directions of the legionella management plan